guillaume-gc/foundryvtt-scripts/README.md

 The result is whispered to the user, meaning only they can see it.

 Note: the conversion is based on DnD / Pathfinder logic, not the real world.
 1.5 meter is 5 feet and 1 kilogram is 2 pounds.

+## Weight Modifier

+Currently, there is a bug in Foundry system Pathfinder 1e preventing any item weight modification, this macro can solve this problem.

+To use this macro, a token linked to an actor must be selected.

 # How to use